 KAUSHALYA Foundation (KF) is a non-government, non-profit organization aimed at achieving socio-economic empowerment of the rural and urban poor and underprivileged as well as developing youth of the state.
 The organization is founded by a cohort of IIM-Ahmedabad graduates to work for the holistic development of the resource-poor touching upon their livelihoods, education, and health.
-KF has strong imprints through implementing work in Bihar while it has also given consultancy both across and outside India.
+KF has strong imprints through implementing work in Bihar, Jharkhand and Uttar Pradesh (UP) while it has also given consultancy both across and outside India.

 Team KAUSHALYA Foundation (KF) comprises committed professionals and experts as young professionals in the area of rural and agriculture development from the core and cross-cutting disciplines with rich and extensive experience.

 KAUSHALYA Foundation (KF) was envisioned in 2007 by a group of young agribusiness, rural management and development professionals with empathy for the marginalized and underprivileged mass of the society, all of whom decided to work at the grassroots in order to change the socio-economic condition of the community.

 KAUSHALYA Foundation (KF) believes that equipping the marginalized and poor with the technical, organizational, marketing, negotiating and networking skills will enable them to break free from intergenerational poverty.
 KAUSHALYA Foundation (KF) takes the holistic view of the development touching upon their livelihood, educational, gender-equity sanitary and health mandate.
 For the same KAUSHALYA Foundation also engages extensively in research studies partnering with relevant agencies and resource institutes while also providing consultancy.